edm00se/blog/_drafts/-task-runners-pt3.md

 #### Related Topics
 Some people go a level beyond for various reasons.
 There are those that like to write their stylesheets in a language that compiles down into CSS (like [LESS](http://lesscss.org/) or [Sass](http://sass-lang.com/)).
 While I generally find the idea to be a bit odd, the ability to set certain values as re-usable variables (like Bootstrap does) or use mix-ins is somewhat compelling.
 The same principle is applied to JavaScript, as [CoffeeScript](http://coffeescript.org/) and [TypeScript](http://www.typescriptlang.org/) compile into JavaScript, and [Dart](https://www.dartlang.org/) _can_ be compiled to JavaScript.
 Each of these tasks can be added in as a task to Grunt or Gulp, so for those that want to use them, it's advantageous.

+### To Be Continued...
+...in part 4, additional topics.